Network Configuration Automation

 They do not care about the type of private address they assign to internal systems.
 They automate the IP allocation and gateway assignment so you can communicate locally.
 Designing optimum networks to last and scale is not good enough anymore.
 The network must evolve and be programmed to keep up with app placement.
 The configuration approach needs to change, and we should move to proper configuration management and automation.

-A widespread tool of choice is Ansible.
-As previously mentioned, we have Ansible Tower as a platform, and for CLI-based devices, we have Ansible Core—both support variable substitution with Ansible variables.
+Ansible is a widespread tool of choice.
+As previously mentioned, we have Ansible Tower as a platform, and for CLI-based devices, we have Ansible Core, which supports variable substitution with Ansible variables.

 SDN: A companion to network automation?

-One benefit of Software Defined Networking (SDN) is that it lets you view your network holistically, with a central viewpoint.
+One benefit of Software-Defined Networking (SDN) is that it lets you view your network holistically, with a central viewpoint.
 Network configuration automation is not SDN, and SDN is not network automation.
 They work side by side and complement each other.
-SDN allows you to be abstract and prevents those not needing to see the detail from not seeing it.
+SDN allows you to be abstract and prevents those who do not need to see the detail from not seeing it.

 The application owners do not care about VLANs.
 Application designers should also not care about local IP allocations if they have designed the application correctly.
 Centralization is also a goal for SDN.
 Centralization with SDN is different from control-plane centralization.
 Central SDN controller devices should not fully control the control plane.